How big is the terror risk in Europe, and from whom? – DW – 12/21/2023

 These days, relevant agencies in the European Union are much better at sharing information between national law enforcement and intelligence agencies, as well as with other member states.
 "It does not always work perfectly, obviously," he said.
 "It works much better than it used to.
 There's much more information flowing."

-On the other hand, radicalization can be harder to detect these days.
+On the other hand, radicalization can be harder to detect.
 "It's much more sort of underground nowadays.
 So it's much harder to know who is going to take action or not," he said.

 Renard said the heightened alert was also coming from the far right, a threat that had tended to be overlooked until recent years.
 "If a terrorist attack were to occur tomorrow, it's more likely to be a jihadi attack than a far-right attack.
 But basically, it's almost a very similar risk," Renard said.